aluxian/Messenger-for-Desktop/README.md

 - use [AppVeyor](http://www.appveyor.com/) to build Windows releases (no need for a Windows machine)
 - live reload in development

+> **Note**: The kit is not finished.
+I'm still working on polishing some features and making some others work.
+Why not join me? :)

 ## Let's get started!

 You need the following: